oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ## Tools

+The examples in the Lab were run using the Google Chrome browser.
+If you use a different browser some attributes may be slightly different.
+For example, cut and paste may behave differently, and opening new windows based on a URL may have slightly different instructions.

 In this Lab you will use the SQL Developer Web tool to access the database and run queries.
+The URL to invoke SQL Developer Web is listed in the "View Login Info" details.
 If you are not familiar with SQL Developer Web you can run through a short tutorial by clicking on the binoculars in the circled image below once you start SQL Developer Web in each of the following labs.

 ![sqldev help](images/sqldev_help.png " ")

+In the last lab you will use APEX to run an application demonstration of just how powerful AI Vector Search can be.
+The URL to invoke the APEX demo is also listed in the "View Login Info" details.

+Each lab starts out with a "Connecting to your Oracle AI Vector Database" section which explains how to find and invoke the URL in detail.

 You may now **proceed to the next lab**